 With B2B video content set to double over the next 12 months, more and more marketers are investing in intermediate and advanced analytics to track engagement and ROI.
 Companies that invest in analytics are twice as likely to report better returns on video investments.

 As video becomes a vital part of B2B content strategy, analytics can provide marketers with the customer engagement insights required to optimize their video strategy for maximum impact.

-Most public platforms already provide the basic analytics support required to understand viewer numbers, view times, shares etc. But advanced analytics can generate more granular insights into viewer interactions, engagement and conversion.
+Most public platforms already provide the basic analytics support required to understand viewer numbers, view times, shares, etc. But advanced analytics can generate more granular insights into viewer interactions, engagement, and conversion.

 5) Tweak & repeat

 Regardless of how scientific your marketing campaign is, there are still a lot of moving parts in a video marketing campaign.
-As a result, the performance and success rate of your campaigns is not always certain.
+As a result, the performance and success rate of your campaigns are not always certain.